fil-studio/gltf-viewer/README.md

-# Fil Studio: Front-End Boilerplates
+# Fil Studio: GLTF Viewer

-This repository contains the starter "boilerplates" for different Front-End configurations.
-There are 3 different barnches, each one depends on the previous one (needs to be merged accordingly) to keep up-to date.
+This repository contains a generic gltf viewer for our collaborators and clients.

 ## Main